muralikbk/cloud-computing-tutorial/Install-instructions/Install-instructions-for-OSX.md

 #### hadoop-env.sh
 Open the file hadoop-env.sh.
 In this, file, uncomment the entry(remove the # in front of the line):
 `export HADOOP_OPTS="$HADOOP_OPTS -Djava.net.preferIPv4Stack=true -Djava.security.krb5.realm= -Djava.security.krb5.kdc="`

+If you are unable to find an exact string match, `export HADOOP_OPTS="-Djava.net.preferIPv4Stack=true -Dsun.security.krb5.debug=true -Dsun.security.spnego.debug` will also suffice to uncomment.

 This will ensure that the hadoop server will be able to start up passwordless *Note: JAVA_HOME in this file need not be edited for OSX.
 It may need to be set here or in the universal environment variable for Linux though